pc-consulting/ports/README.md

     - Currently does not see Qwt6 yet
 - finance/tryton*
     - General observations, unless noted more specifically below:
-        - Created with the help of pytoport
+        - (Relatively naively) created with the help of pytoport, with obvious required amendments.
         - OpenBSD and netbsd (used to) have the port in the devel category, pytoport suggested the same.
-I currently do not see a use beyond tryton itself and hence decided to put it in finance. => TBD
+I currently do not see a use beyond tryton itself and hence decided to put it in finance. => TBC
         - portlint passes
         - Otherwise untested
     - finance/trytond